Powerlearnproject/se-day1-assignment-reachshem/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Comparison:
+Structured Process - Both Waterfall and Agile are systematic approaches to software development, with defined phases and deliverables.
+Focus on Quality - Both methodologies aim to deliver high-quality software, though they approach it differently.
+Contrast:
+Flexibility - Waterfall is linear and sequential, with each phase completed before moving to the next, making it rigid.
+Agile is iterative and incremental, allowing for changes and refinements throughout the development process.
+Timeline - Waterfall requires a complete project plan upfront, with a longer time to delivery.
+Agile delivers smaller, functional increments quickly, with continuous feedback and adaptation.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.